aristanetworks/avd/ansible_collections/arista/avd/examples/isis-ldp-ipvpn/README.md

 !!! note
     The folder `isis-ldp-ipvpn/switch-basic-configurations/` contains a file per device for the initial configurations.

-## Ansible inventory, group vars and naming scheme
+## Ansible inventory, group vars, and naming scheme

 The following drawing shows a graphic overview of the Ansible inventory, group variables, and naming scheme used in this example: